TIBCOSoftware/snappydata/docs/programming_guide.md

    * OVERFLOW: If it is set to **false** the evicted rows are destroyed.
 If set to **true** it overflows to a local SnappyStore disk store.
 	When you configure an overflow table, only the evicted rows are written to disk.
 If you restart or shut down a member that hosts the overflow table, the table data that was in memory is not restored unless you explicitly configure persistence (or you configure one or more replicas with a partitioned table).

-   * PERSISTENCE:  When you specify the PERSISTENCE keyword, SnappyData persists the in-memory table data to a local GemFire XD disk store configuration.
+   * PERSISTENCE: When you specify the PERSISTENCE keyword, SnappyData persists the in-memory table data to a local SnappyData disk store configuration.
 SnappyStore automatically restores the persisted table data to memory when you restart the member.

+!!!
+Note:
+   	* By default, both row and column tables are persistent.

+   	* The option `PERSISTENT` has been deprecated as of SnappyData 0.9.
+Although it does work, it is recommended to use `PERSISTENCE` instead.

    * DISKSTORE: The disk directory where you want to persist the table data.
 For more information, [refer to this document](reference/sql_reference/create-diskstore.md).